Difficulty Level

 Step 3: Install and locate the 1/8” engraving bit.

-Click the Install Tool dropdown menu and choose the Install Tool button.
-Load the 1/8” metal engraving bit and follow the prompts to perform a tool touch-off.
+Have the 1/8" ER-11 collet installed?
+Great!
+Head down to the Jog tab in the Bantam Tools software and select the Install Tool button.
+Select the 1/8" Metal Engraving Bit (80º) in the dropdown menu.
 Because 1/8” bits tend to be shorter than 1/4” bits, you’ll need to insert the tool less than 3/4” into the collet.
 See our Installing & Locating a Tool support guide for more details.

 Step 4: Prep and load your stock.